littlejo/killerkoda-labs/aya-prod/aya-tail-calls/foundation/step3/text.md

 Now that the foundation for tail calls is in place, you need to refine the eBPF programs to make them fully functional.

-* Enable dynamic interaction between eBPF programs using tail calls You'll modify the programs so they can chain execution dynamically through the JUMP_TABLE map.
+* Enable dynamic interaction between eBPF programs using tail calls.
+You'll modify the programs so they can chain execution dynamically through the JUMP_TABLE map.
 * Define a specific purpose for each eBPF program

 Each program (filter and display) should have a clear, distinct role: